WUSTL-B34R5HELL/Bootcamp/steg-forensics/README.md

 # Steganography and Forensics
-This document contains challenges meant to go along with the PowerPoint presentation on steg and forensics.
+This document contains challenges meant to go along with the video presentation on steg and forensics.

 ## Setup
 To start up a docker container and a shell: